- Value of total equity investment in UK unlisted smaller companies hits record high of £8.8 billion in 2020

 R&D intensive companies can accelerate the deployment of innovative, breakthrough technologies that can transform major industries, develop new medicines, support the transition to a net zero economy, and strengthen the UK’s position as a science superpower.
 Because of their ability to grow rapidly and have a significant economic impact, encouraging the growth of these innovative companies is critical to the UK’s future prosperity.

-British Patient Capital will shortly launch Future Fund: Breakthrough a new £375m UK-wide scheme encouraging private investors to co-invest in R&D intensive high-growth, innovative firms.
+British Patient Capital will shortly launch Future Fund: Breakthrough a new £375 million UK-wide scheme encouraging private investors to co-invest in R&D intensive high-growth, innovative firms.

 Commenting on the sources of capital for growth stage tech companies Ian Connatty added: